 Innovations in Drug Development and Delivery

 Developing new drugs is phenomenally expensive, yet new drugs are at the heart of many advanced medical treatments.
-Innovations surrounding drug development and delivery encompass processes like outsourcing of drug production, sharing of clinical trial information to populate trials appropriately, and evaluating quality-of-life issues related to new drug therapies.
+Innovations surrounding drug development and delivery encompass processes like outsourcing drug production, sharing clinical trial information to populate trials appropriately, and evaluating quality-of-life issues related to new drug therapies.

 Innovation in drug development requires attention to manufacturing and supply chain issues as well.

 Additionally, innovations in drug development may encompass supply chain management, as well as payment and reimbursement processes.
 Such innovations can also ensure that adequate supplies of drugs are available to patients.

 Innovations in Personalized, Genetics-Based Care

 “Genomic medicine” is an emerging medical protocol that involves using a patient’s specific genetic information in their clinical care.
 It’s already being used in cancer treatment and the treatment of rare diseases since genetic and genomic “markers” are becoming better understood all the time.
 The main result of genomic medicine innovation will be a shift away from “one-size-fits-all” treatment protocols and toward personalized, precise treatment plans.
 Implementing such technology at scale will require new methods of healthcare innovation management.

 Types of Innovative Strategies Used in Healthcare